peterhinch/micropython-font-to-py/README.md

 # MicroPython font handling

 This repository defines a method of creating and deploying fonts for use with MicroPython display drivers.
-A PC utility converts industry standard font files to Python sourcecode and a MicroPython module enables these to be rendered to suitable device drivers, notably OLED displays using the SSD1306 chip.
+A PC utility renders industry standard font files as a bitmap in the form of Python sourcecode.
+A MicroPython module enables such files to be displayed on devices with suitable device drivers.
+These include OLED displays using the SSD1306 chip and the official device driver.

 # Introduction